w3c/guide/documentreview/index.md

 1. Don't assume that the horizontal group will be able to schedule and complete a review within 2 weeks so that you can proceed to CR.

    They may not even be able to find someone with availability to do the review in that time, and then they need a week or two to discuss their response after the review, and then they'll send you comments that may require you to make substantive changes.

-## Terminology and abbreviations

-pre-CR
-: This is a version of a Working Draft that is created to get wide review.

-  > Note that this is a bad way to get review.
-In general, features should be reviewed as they are developed.
-Waiting for a "Last Call" for most review means that when reviews suggest changes it is far harder to make them, due to a commonly observed and logical reluctance to break deployed systems or content. -- [Charles McCathie Nevile](https://www.w3.org/wiki/User:Charles) 11:18, 13 October 2014 (UTC)

-requesting group
-: a group that is requesting a review

-**Abbreviations:**
-* BP = Best Practices
-* CR = Candidate Recommendation
-* RfC = Request for Comments (aka Review Request)
-* [TR](https://www.w3.org/TR/) = Technical Report, i.e. a formal W3C publication.
-* WD = Working Draft

 ## Enhancement Requests